 Joffrey Lauvergne, Anthony Morrow and Cameron Payne to the Chicago Bulls for Taj Gibson, Doug McDermott and a 2018 second round draft pick

 I’ll miss Anthony Morrow but Cameron Payne looks more like a bust every day.
 Taj Gibson was a Godsend for the Thunder and McDermott wasn’t too fond of his playing time here.
 He spoke well of the city but didn’t like his role.
 He’es enjoying his time in New York City right now.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!